Practice: Jake Evans to play tonight with Florian Xhekaj - Dose.ca

 The Canadiens de Montréal held practice this morning at the Bell Centre in preparation for tonight's showdown with the Toronto Maple Leafs.

-The practice was even more closely watched this time around, as we wanted to see if Jake Evans, who missed the last game due to a Tom Wilson check, would be present.
+The practice was even more closely watched this time around, as we wanted to see if Jake Evans, who missed the last game due to a Tom Wilson check, would be in attendance.

 We also wanted to confirm whether Florian Xhekaj would make his NHL debut, and which goaltender would get the start.